ZerbieSlug/Zerbie-Swearing-Mods/README.md

+> To download everything : Click on the green "code" button, a list should pop up.
+Click on "Download ZIP"
+>
+> To download only 1 file : Click on the desired .package file.
+You'll be sent to a page highlighting that individual file.
+On the right side, click "download"

 ### Description :
 A pair of mods that changes certain pieces of dialogue from the space stage to be a bit more... vulgar